-Different instruments have been developed to assess the concentration of IN in the atmosphere and to study their behavior.
+Different instruments have been developed to assess the concentration of IN in the atmosphere and to study their behaviour.
 Cloud chambers have seen substantial improvements in recent decades (DeMott et al., 2011), but there has not been the same progress with drop freeze instruments.
-These instruments are the only ones that can be used to estimate the very small numbers of IN in environmental samples active at temperatures warmer than $-10\,^{\circ}$ C. Typically, a sample (melted snow, rain or cloud water, impinger liquid with trapped aerosol) is divided into aliquots in the form of small drops on plates or larger aliquots in tubes.
+These instruments are the only ones that can be used to estimate the very small numbers of IN in environmental samples active at temperatures warmer than -10 °C. Typically, a sample (melted snow, rain or cloud water, impinger liquid with trapped aerosol) is divided into aliquots in the form of small drops on plates or larger aliquots in tubes.
 These are then allocated in a cooling bath where temperature decreases over time.
 The temperature of nucleation of each drop is recorded through direct observation of increased turbidity due to freezing of the water sample.
-Probably the most widely used instrument of this kind is the one described by Vali and Stansbury (1966), which continues to provide new insights into freezing nucleation at temperatures above $-15\,^{\circ}$ C (e.g. Vali, 1995, 2008; Attard et al., 2012; Joly et al., 2013).
-Drop freeze assays provide no sharp discrimination among all classes of IN present in a sample and on micro-scale mechanisms of freezing.
-However, they allow the analysis of larger quantities of sample (typically 1-10 mL) than microfluid instruments (0.065 mL h-1; Stan et al., 2009) and this at cooling rates similar to those in slowly ascending clouds ($< 1 \, \text{m s}^{-1}$) where precipitation is initiated by the formation of ice crystals ($< 1 \, ^{\circ}\text{C min}^{-1}$).
-The cumulative number $K{(\theta)}$ of IN active at a temperature θ present in a unit volume of the sample can thus be calculated (Vali, 1971), considering the total number of drops/tubes analyzed, N{T} , the number of unfrozen ones at a certain temperature, N{θ} , and the volume analyzed, V:
+Probably the most widely used instrument of this kind is the one described by Vali and Stansbury (1966), which continues to provide new insights into freezing nucleation at temperatures above -15 °C (e.g. Vali, 1995, 2008; Attard et al., 2012; Joly et al., 2013).
+Drop freeze assays provide no sharp discrimination among all classes of IN present in a sample and on microscale mechanisms of freezing.
+However, they allow the analysis of larger quantities of samples (typically 1-10 mL) than microfluid instruments (0.065 mL h^{-1} ; Stan et al., 2009), and this at cooling rates similar to those in slowly ascending clouds ($< 1 \,\mathrm{m \, s^{-1}}$) where precipitation is initiated by the formation of ice crystals (< 1 °C min-1).
+The cumulative number $K{(\theta)}$ of IN active at a temperature θ present in a unit volume of the sample can thus be calculated (Vali, 1971), considering the total number of drops/tubes analysed, $N{\rm T}$, the number of unfrozen ones at a certain temperature, N{θ} , and the volume analysed, V:

-$$K{(\theta)} = \frac{[\ln N{\mathsf{T}} - \ln N{\theta}]}{V} \tag{1}$$
+$$K{(\theta)} = \frac{\left[\ln N{\rm T} - \ln N{\theta}\right]}{V} \tag{1}$$

-The major limitations of testing drops on a cold stage are the potential evaporation of the droplets over time, their contamination from the surrounding air and the risk for cross-contamination of drops on the plate through ice growth among the drops or splintering.
+The major limitations of testing drops on a cold stage are the potential evaporation of the droplets over time, their contamination from the surrounding air and the risk of crosscontamination of drops on the plate through ice growth among the drops or splintering.
 When these problems are overcome by putting the drops into closed tubes, new challenges emerge.
-One is the difficulty to detect freezing in a closed tube.
+One is the difficulty of detecting freezing in a closed tube.
 For that purpose, tubes are usually taken out of the cold bath after a relevant temperature change and inspected visually across their radial axis, where ice formation leaves visible traces of entrapped gas or solutes ("milky" appearance of tube content, or part thereof).
-Problems hereby are that condensation on the outside of the supercooled tube may be mistaken for a frozen content and that removal from the cold bath temporarily increases the tube temperature.
+Problems hereby are that condensation on the outside of the supercooled tube may be mistaken for frozen content and that removal from the cold bath temporarily increases the tube temperature.